Stanargy/browser-technologies-1819/README.md

 Layers:

-..* Functional / Reliable layer:
+- Functional / Reliable layer:
 ...The reliable layer includes the core functionality as described above, without styling (css) and additional client side javascript features.

-..* Usable layer:
+- Usable layer:
 ...The usable layer includes the reliable layer with styling to make the view a more pleasureable experience for the user's eye.

-..* Pleasureable layer:
+- Pleasureable layer:
-...The pleasurable layer consists of the core functionality, styling and additional client side javascript features:
+- - The pleasurable layer consists of the core functionality, styling and additional client side javascript features:
-...Caching
+- - Caching
-...Broadband optimalization
+- - Broadband optimalization
-...Better support for different user interaction hardware (keyboard, touch, mouse, trackpad) when using drag & drop js.
+- - Better support for different user interaction hardware (keyboard, touch, mouse, trackpad) when using drag & drop js.

 How does this project include Progressive Enhancement (PE)?
-...This project includes PE by initially proving the user a default page, gradually 'unlocking' features when a user permits them.
+- - This project includes PE by initially proving the user a default page, gradually 'unlocking' features when a user permits them.
 This ensures that the core functionality will always be functional and reliable.

 The project includes PE for the following features:
 - Custom fonts: